denten-books/plain-text/5-surface.md

 material contexts.
 Only to observe that it drifts from surface to surface, beyond the field of vision, in ways that erode trust its general permanence.
 If we are to dwell on surfaces, I do not know where to look: the screen or the floating gate.
-I do not trust the text appearing before my eyes.

 Where does text reside?
-We know the answer for print: it is there, on the page.
+We know the answer for print: it is there, stuck to a page.
 Computational media complicate our ability to situate inscription.
 We point at screens, but without certainty; their surfaces remain in flux.
-They are sites of fleeting projection, which emanates from hidden storage media and passes through multiple filters and transformations on the way to the surface.
+They are sites of fleeting projection, which emanates from hidden storage media.
+Digital text passes through multiple filters and transformations on the way to the surface.
 Though we observe the inscription on screen only, it embodies a complicated figure, stretched across at least two sites.
-The sign strains and splits: between the configuration of magnetic pulse and circuit state at one end, and in the phases of liquid crystal on the screen at the other.
+The sign strains and
+splits: between the configuration of magnetic pulse and circuit state at one end, and in the phases of liquid crystal on screen at the other.
 Both locations afford distinct constraints to interpretation.
 Familiar actions like "reading" and "writing" imply distinctly differing operations depending on the surface.

 Thus when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable,